Turbulence-resolving simulation of aircraft in high-lift configuration

 The calculations were performed on the HPC cluster CARO at DLR in Göttingen.

-Institute of Aerodynamics and Flow Technology (Braunschweig/Göttingen), 2023
+DLR Institute of Aerodynamics and Flow Technology (Braunschweig/Göttingen), 2023

 Laminar-turbulent transition on the wing of the NASA Common Research Model with Natural Laminar Flow (CRM-NLF)